DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

-Identify whether the a ‘Job Description’ annotation contains instances of particular arbitrary text.
+Identify whether the a flow annotation contains instances of particular arbitrary text.
 You can modify this rule to get it to seek out any text your team wants to prevent passing compliance.
 This example rule looks for text matching the following date formats:

 | Format                                         | Description                                      |
 |------------------------------------------------|--------------------------------------------------|